ShaunCurtis/Blazr.Demo/Notes/Presenters.md

 # Presenters

-Presenters are the front end interfaces into the Core domain.
-They provide and manage data for components and form components.
+UI components and forms should only contain UI logic.  *Presenters* are the *Presentation* layer objects of the *Core* domain that hold and manage the data.

-As a demonstration a generic View/Display presenter can be defined in a `IViewPresenter` like this.
+A generic View/Display presenter can be defined in a `IViewPresenter` interface like this.

-`TKey` defined the identity key to make querying the data source simpler.
+1. `TKey` defines the identity key: it makes querying the data source simpler.
+2. `Item` is the item to display.
+3. `LastDataResult` is the data result returned when the `Item` was retrieved from the data pipeline.

 ```csharp
 public interface IViewPresenter<TRecord, TKey>